Travelling Jezebel

 Note: The city of Gjirokastra, Albania, is spelt in two ways – Gjirokastra, and Gjirokastër.
 As far as I am aware, Gjirokastra is the English spelling and so this is what I am using for this article!

-In case you haven’t guessed yet, Albania absolutely blew me away when I visited this Autumn (and if you’re new here, hey, I’m Dani and Albania absolutely blew me away when I visited this Autumn).
+In case you haven’t guessed yet, Albania absolutely blew me away when I visited (and if you’re new here, hey, I’m Dani and Albania absolutely blew me away when I visited).
 Berat was a city that I fell head over heels in love with, and so I was thrilled when I discovered that Berat is actually twinned with another UNESCO World Heritage site, the city of Gjirokastra, Albania.

 While Berat is known as the ‘City of a Thousand Windows,’ Gjirokastra is the ‘City of a Thousand Steps,’ and boy didn’t I find out!